JohnSnowLabs/johnsnowlabs/docs/en/alab/preannotation.md

 As a result, all predicted labels for a given task will be available in the <es>Prediction</es> widget on the Labeling page.
 The predictions are not editable.
 You can only view and navigate those or compare those with older predictions.
 However, you can create a new completion based on a given prediction.
 All labels and relations from such a new

 ### Re-purpose text-based NER models for PDF and images
-NLP Lab 5.8 introduces a groundbreaking enhancement to Visual NER projects by allowing users to leverage the vast library of pre-trained NER models specific for text content [6,600+ models available on the Models Hub](https://nlp.johnsnowlabs.com/models?task=Named+Entity+Recognition), for the pre-annotation of PDF or image tasks.
+Generative AI Lab 5.8 introduces a groundbreaking enhancement to Visual NER projects by allowing users to leverage the vast library of pre-trained NER models specific for text content [6,600+ models available on the Models Hub](https://nlp.johnsnowlabs.com/models?task=Named+Entity+Recognition), for the pre-annotation of PDF or image tasks.
 This addition not only expands pre-annotation options but also significantly streamlines the annotation process, saving users precious time and effort.
 With this game-changing enhancement, users can now:
 - **Effortlessly Jumpstart Data Preparation Projects:** Quickly initiate data preparation projects for training small Visual NER models tailored to specific tasks, reducing the time and resources required for manual labeling.
 - **Utilize Existing Domain-Specific Expertise** Leverage the extensive library of NER models, including domain-specialized models that were previously confined to text-based tasks.
 This opens up new possibilities for processing image and PDF documents with specialized NER models, enhancing the accuracy and effectiveness of pre-annotation.
 - **Streamline Workflow with Pre-trained Models:** Eliminate the need for training Visual NER models just to predict specific labels when those are already available in existing text processing models.
-Simply select the relevant pre-trained NER model(s) you need directly from the NLP Lab library and seamlessly integrate them into your projects.
+Simply select the relevant pre-trained NER model(s) you need directly from the Generative AI Lab library and seamlessly integrate them into your projects.
 ## Effortlessly Pre-annotate PDF or Image Documents with NER Models
 Configuring your Visual NER project to use text-specific NER models for pre-annotation is a breeze:
 - **Project Configuration:** Begin by creating a new project and selecting the Visual NER Template during configuration.
 This sets the stage for seamless integration of NER models into your project.